gregwork/challenge/README.md

 * Internet access

 #### Optional
 Packer will download a CentOS 7 Minimal install ISO (~700MB) from a mirror server to perform the build.
-If you already have a local copy of `CentOS-7-x86_64-Minimal-1611.iso`, it can be reused by placing a copy in the following location:
+If you already have a local copy of `CentOS-7-x86_64-Minimal-1611.iso`, it can be reused by placing a copy in the following location inside the challenge repository:

-`challenge/packer/packer_cache/96cc79956121abb95c33408e5c687fd865f1062df6e0cd911204464c6fffd3ee.iso`
+`packer/packer_cache/96cc79956121abb95c33408e5c687fd865f1062df6e0cd911204464c6fffd3ee.iso`

 (The hex filename is important; it's a hash of the ISOs URL specified in the configuration)